 As you can see, someone attempted to remove it with a chainsaw.
 I doubt this went over well with Treebeard.

-This Ent is marks the actual property line between Shenks Ferry and private property.
+This Ent marks the actual property line between Shenks Ferry and private property.
 Here’s the GPS location so you can find it.
 Please respect private property by not going any further.

 Enola Low-Grade Ent